Policewoman's criminal love affair

 "A lot of things flashed through my head when I saw Cameron get out but I was so scared for my own personal safety and that of my family I knew I couldn't go to police because I was too scared," she told the court.

-Charnley said she believes the uniform was taken a few hours before when Ross entered the house to collect his washing.
+Charnley told the court she believes the uniform was taken a few hours before when Ross entered the house to collect his washing.

 She said she did not call police because she felt she would be "accused" and "wouldn't get a fair outcome".

-The uniform was not returned to her and the next time she saw the clothing was the following evening when she visited Ross at the caravan park.
+The uniform was not returned to her and the next time she saw the clothing was the following evening when she visited Ross at Stillwater caravan park - the address he had been bailed to.

 "I went to gather [the uniform] up and he saw me and he started hitting me and punching me.
 He called me a stupid b**** and told me not to touch them," she said.